Developing Your Strength through Confidence

 Accept Your Insecurities

 This is a difficult step but it is achievable, says WikiHow.com expert Christina Spillane.
 You won’t ever be truly confident if you can’t first accept your weaknesses.
 Many self-help courses advise insecure individuals to hide their problems and simply fake confidence until it becomes real.
 It won’t work and if it does it won’t work for very long – those self confidence demons will come back to haunt you if you ignore them.
 The trick is to simply accept them for what they are.
 So you’re aren’t ever going to be the best public speaker in the world – it doesn’t matter, as long as you try hard to be as good as you can be.
 Accept your weaknesses so that you can build on them.
 Ask for help from people who are good at public speaking, read books and websites on how to improve, even try talking to yourself in the mirror.
-If you can come to terms with your insecurities and realise that they’re a natural part of you – you’ll be a much happier, much more confident individual.
+If you can come to terms with your insecurities and realize that they’re a natural part of you – you’ll be a much happier, much more confident individual.

 Dean May is a life coach and personal skills tutor.
 He recommends www.speak-first.com for effective, reliable personal impact skills, advice and courses.
 Dean loves watching someone develop from being nervous and shy into someone who can stand in front of a crowd confidence.